webplatform/docs/css/properties/overflow-y/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The overflow-y property is a specific case of the generic overflow property.
-It controls how extra text exceeding the y axys of the bounding box of an element is rendered. }}
+It controls how extra text exceeding the y axys of the bounding box of an element is rendered.}}
 {{CSS Property
 |Applies to=All elements
 |Inherited=No